microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 ## Add RBAC role assignments for the managed identity

 By default, the managed identity on an Azure Arc-enabled server will have no access to Azure resources.

-Use standard RBAC assignments to give the required access.
+The steps below will show how to use standard RBAC assignments to give the required access.

 * Get the Managed Identity's object ID